itymarcel/notion-table-as-cms/README.md

 # Use a Notion Table Database as a super simple CMS
-Simple node.js repo to fetch a Notion table via NotionAPI, including each page's attributes and its content.
+Simple node.js server to fetch a Notion table via NotionAPI, including each page's attributes and its content.
 It translates the content into HTML and adds it to the objects, then returns the entire thing as a JSON to the client.

 ## On the client, to retrieve all articles with content
 ```javascript